 It’s no secret that ecommerce marketing lays a bet on eye-catching visual content that helps to show off products from different angles.
 Why?
 It’s a proven way to help potential customers understand whether sight-unseen featured products can fit them well or not.

 With Instagram Story videos, you have an opportunity to show your products in action without boring your customers to tears.
+You can add border patterns, make video collages, and add text in trendy fonts to further catch their attention.
+These days, you can do that with mobile editing apps like Instasize.
 For example, you can create a teaser video to spark interest in a new product launch.
 Check out how H&M did it:

 Not only did H&M create a series of Instagram Story videos to promote its products, but the company also described the collection, tagged the featured model, and linked back to its website so that viewers could learn more about the collection.

 When people follow your business on Instagram, it’s more likely they love and support your company.
 This also means they are existing or potential customers who are ready to make the purchase decision.